Genez-io/deployapps-landing-page/content/posts/implement_shopping_cart.md

 genezio deploy
 ```

-This will prompt you to log in to your Genezio account.
+This will prompt you to log in to your DeployApps account.
 After the login is successful, the deployment will continue.

 When the deployment is complete, go to the {{< external-link link="https://app.genez.io" >}}genezio dashboard{{< /external-link >}} and add an Upstash Redis integration to your project.